davidtaing/portfolio/src/content/projects/rental-applications.md

 **Updated State**

-New state object now has a different reference to the original state, and React treat entire state as being updated.
+New state object now has a different reference to the original state, and React will treat the entire state as being updated.
 This means that we will rerender other fields, even if they haven't actually changed.

 ```
   {